 Amherst preparing regulations for downtown food carts

 James McGinniss pays Elsayad Abdelgalio a co-owner of The New York Halal Food cart last fall.
 Abdelgalio's cart is one of three such operations that have been stationed in downtown Amherst.
+Northampton City Council has signaled they'd like to reconsider the city's ban on food trucks.
 Purchase photo reprints »

 As the weather gets warmer and food carts return to the streets of downtown Amherst, town officials are working to develop regulations that will limit the number and locations of these enterprises.

 At Monday’s Select Board meeting, Chairwoman Stephanie O’Keeffe presented an outline of possible guidelines to generate reaction from her colleagues, town officials, residents and business owners.

 O’Keeffe said while the current situation could benefit from some control, she advised restraint.

 “We don’t want to overregulate what is a small food-truck situation,” O’Keeffe said.

 The town has always issued food cart licenses, but generally in a casual way, with the periodic hot dog vendor operating from the sidewalks.
 O’Keeffe said she wants the town to be ready in case there is an influx of such vendors.
 Concerns were raised last fall about three food carts, though the Select Board got formal complaints about just two.

 New York Halal Food set up at the corner of North Pleasant Street and Kellogg Avenue; complaints centered on its customers using outdoor tables at a nearby restaurant and motorists attempts to use the cart as a drive-through window.